Aryendrew-Arnold/Chat-Websocket/README.md

 ## HTML structure:
 * The page starts with a "header", which contains the user ID on the left side.
 On the right side, there is an "input" for the user to set/change their nickname.
-* In the center of the page there is a "ul"(unordered list), which stores and displays the messages sent by the server in "li" tags.
+* In the center of the page there is a "ul"(unordered list), which stores and displays the messages sent by the client in "li" tags.
 * At the bottom is the input that the user will use to write their messages, and to the left there is a button to send them.

 ## CSS style: